tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 --------------------------------------

-Because I don't really like some of the stylistic choices - it errs a little too much on the magic side for me (this is *very* much a matter of choice!).
+Because I don't really like some of the stylistic choices - it errs a little too much on the magic side for me (this is *very* much a matter of personal preference!).

-But there's a lot of stuff I *do* like, and more importantly, to me, I love the fact that Ruby takes some very different approaches than Python, in some cases producing what feels like much the same result (for instance, how values are defined) and in some cases shows paths that Python could not take, but that are still valuable approaches to explore (blocks, optional ``()`` on calling methods, and so on).
+But there's a lot of stuff I *do* like, and more importantly, I love the fact that Ruby takes some very different approaches than Python, in some cases producing what feels like much the same result (for instance, how values are defined) and in some cases shows paths that Python could not take, but that are still valuable approaches to explore (blocks, optional ``()`` on calling methods, and so on).

 Note: this is meant to be a talk about the things I like in both languages, so don't expect me to look for things that I'm not keen on or think could be done